yvelikova/axway-open-docs/content/en/docs/central/mesh_management/add_env.md

 To expose an HTTPS endpoint of a service within your environment to external traffic, you need a public certificate and private key for the domain where your environment is hosted, and a TLS secret based on the key pair.

 1. Create an X.509 certificate and key for your domain (for example, using [Let's Encrypt](https://letsencrypt.org/)).

    * The domain certificate must match the domain (FQDN) of your environment.
    * The public key certificate must be PEM encoded and match the given private key.
 2. Create the Istio namespace.
 This is the namespace where Istio will be deployed.

     Usage: `kubectl create namespace NAMESPACE_NAME`

-    The default value of `NAMESPACE_NAME` is `istio-system` and this value is used later when the helm upgrade deployment steps are executed in [Deploy the service mesh and Axway mesh agents](#deploy-the-service-mesh-and-axway-mesh-agents).
+    The default value of `NAMESPACE_NAME` is `istio-system` and this value is used later when the helm upgrade deployment steps are executed in [Deploy the service mesh and Axway mesh agents] (#deploy-the-service-mesh-and-axway-mesh-agents).

     Example: